Director of Operations

-The Department of Mechanical Engineering Student Services Advisor (SSA) serves undergraduates and provides special assistance to the Vice-Chair of Instruction in all aspects of the program, including scheduling and undergraduate student affairs.
+The Department of Mechanical Engineering Student Services Advisor (SSA) serves undergraduates and advises the Vice-Chair of Instruction in all aspects of the program, including curriculum planning and undergraduate student affairs.
 The SSA is an Equity, Diversity, and Inclusion (EDI) advisor and collaborates with the Vice-Chair for EDI to plan, develop, and administer specialized programs designed to enhance student success.
-The SSA serves graduate students, assist Vice-Chair for Graduate Study and is the admissions processor for 5th year master students/applicants.
+The SSA serves graduate students, and advises the Vice-Chair for Graduate Study and is the admissions processor for 5th year master students/applicants.

 Staff members in the Electronics Shop provide resources and guidance to ME students involved in project-based mechatronics classes.